raspberrypilearning/chatbot/en/step_9.md

             "explanation"   :   "The question must be asked first, and then the answer stored as a variable."
         },
         {
-            "question"      :   "Which script will move the sprite left when the user types "left" and right when the user types anything else?", "image"         :   "images/montage-3.png",
+            "question"      :   "Which script will move the sprite left when the user types 'left' and right when the user types anything else?", "image"         :   "images/montage-3.png",
             "choices"       :   [
                                     "A",